dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/demos.md

 You'll want to be able to observe and keep notes on how people use what you've built - have a form with some questions.
 Don't ask general questions like "would you use this?".
 Ask more specific questions that you want resolved.
 Do you prefer a slider or a dropdown?
 How would you use this product?
 You’ll use this feedback to start the next term so this is important.
 Don't forget to collect data.
 Also keep good observational notes that are more than,  "it seemed people liked it", and more like, "30% of users attempted clicking button 3 when it wasn't enabled".
 Be creepy, watch people interact with your product.

 Grades for this term will be "ONGOING" in banner.

+To Turn in:
+* fill out team form
+* submit short short super short what went well / what didn't
+* summarize your user testing and feedback on a new wiki page on your repo `user testing 18w`- record as much as you can remember.

 ![](http://i.giphy.com/p9O75RBS946He.gif){: .fancy .small}